AndyWright360/Mystic-Hazels-Memory-Magic/README.md

 - A subtle colour transition was applied to the buttons when hovered over with a mouse.

-- This provides feedback to player that these are interactive elements.
+- This provides feedback to the user that these are interactive elements.

 #### **Scrollbar**